wdiazux/harvest-sheet/README.md

 The application follows this workflow:

 1. Retrieves time entries from Harvest API for the specified date range (defaults to last week)
+2. Validates and transforms the data using Pydantic models
-2. Converts the data to CSV format
+3. Converts the data to CSV format with pandas
-3. Optionally uploads the CSV to Google Sheets
+4. Optionally uploads the CSV to Google Sheets
-4. When running via cron, processes all users found in the environment variables
+5. When running via cron, processes all users found in the environment variables

 - Converts time-tracking data to CSV
 - Optionally uploads results to Google Sheets